 Over the holidays we went to see The Hobbit.
-My second son was inspired by his cousins to make duct tape “weapons.”
+My second son was inspired by his cousins to make duct tape weapons.
 They even wore these things to the theater to watch it!
 They’re made by cutting two pieces of cardboard in whatever blade shape is desired.
 Angle it over a stick, and cover the whole thing with duct tape.
-(Let me know if you’re interested in a full picture tutorial.)

 What We’re Reading:

 What I’m reading aloud to the kids:

 Apologia Zoology 2/Swimming Creatures– Read about rays, skates, and sharks this week.